-A Reader's Ticket gives access to all Reading and Reference Rooms and original documents.
+A Reader's Ticket gives access to all original documents unless a surrogate exists.

-A charge is made for the replacement of tickets which have been lost, damaged, forgotten etc. Replacements will only be issued with acceptable proof of identity.
+A charge is made for the replacement of Tickets which have been lost, damaged, forgotten etc. Replacements will only be issued with acceptable proof of identity.